Cheese

-Cheese is a dairy product produced in wide ranges of flavors, textures, and forms by coagulation of the milk protein casein.
-It comprises proteins and fat from milk (usually the milk of cows, buffalo, goats, or sheep).
+Cheese is a type of dairy product produced in a range of flavors, textures, and forms by coagulation of the milk protein casein.
+It is composed of proteins and fat from milk, usually of cows, goats or sheep, and sometimes of water buffalo.
 During production, milk is usually acidified and either the enzymes of rennet or bacterial enzymes with similar activity are added to cause the casein to coagulate.
 The solid curds are then separated from the liquid whey and pressed into finished cheese.
 Some cheeses have aromatic molds on the rind, the outer layer, or throughout.

-Over a thousand types of cheese exist and are produced in various countries.
-Their styles, textures and flavors depend on the origin of the milk (including the animal's diet), whether they have been pasteurized, the butterfat content, the bacteria and mold, the processing, and how long they have been aged.
+Over a thousand types of cheese exist, produced in various countries.
+Their styles, textures and flavors depend on the origin of the milk (including the animal's diet), whether they have been pasteurised, the butterfat content, the bacteria and mold, the processing, and how long they have been aged.
 Herbs, spices, or wood smoke may be used as flavoring agents.
-The yellow to red color of many cheeses is produced by adding annatto.
-Other ingredients may be added to some cheeses, such as black pepper, garlic, chives, or cranberries.
+Other added ingredients may include black pepper, garlic, chives or cranberries.
 A cheesemonger, or specialist seller of cheeses, may have expertise with selecting, purchasing, receiving, storing and ripening cheeses.

+Most cheeses are acidified by bacteria, which turn milk sugars into lactic acid; the addition of rennet completes the curdling.
+Vegetarian varieties of rennet are available; most are produced through fermentation by the fungus Mucor miehei, but others have been extracted from Cynara thistles.
 For a few cheeses, the milk is curdled by adding acids such as vinegar or lemon juice.
-Most cheeses are acidified to a lesser degree by bacteria, which turn milk sugars into lactic acid, then the addition of rennet completes the curdling.
-Vegetarian alternatives to rennet are available; most are produced by fermentation of the fungus Mucor miehei, but others have been extracted from various species of the Cynara thistle family.
-Cheesemakers near a dairy region may benefit from fresher, lower-priced milk, and lower shipping costs.

 Cheese is valued for its portability, long shelf life, and high content of fat, protein, calcium, and phosphorus.
-Cheese is more compact and has a longer shelf life than milk, although how long a cheese will keep depends on the type of cheese.
+Cheese is more compact and has a longer shelf life than milk.
 Hard cheeses, such as Parmesan, last longer than soft cheeses, such as Brie or goat's milk cheese.
-The long storage life of some cheeses, especially when encased in a protective rind, allows selling when markets are favorable.
-Vacuum packaging of block-shaped cheeses and gas-flushing of plastic bags with mixtures of carbon dioxide and nitrogen are used for storage and mass distribution of cheeses in the 21st century.
-Plant-based cheese has a lower carbon footprint.
+The long storage life of some cheeses, especially when encased in a protective rind, allows producers to sell when markets are favourable.
+Vacuum packaging of block-shaped cheeses and gas-flushing of plastic bags with mixtures of carbon dioxide and nitrogen are used for storage and mass distribution of cheeses in the 21st century, compared with the paper and twine that was used in the 20th and 19th century.